George Fermor (died 1612)

 Sir George Fermor of Easton Neston (died 1612) was an English soldier and landowner.

 George Fermor was the son of Sir John Fermor (d.
 1571) and his wife, Maud (d.
 1579), a daughter of Nicholas Vaux, 1st Baron Vaux of Harrowden.
 George Fermor fought in the Netherlands and was knighted by the Earl of Leicester in 1586.
 He was Sheriff of Northamptonshire in 1589.

 On 27 June 1603, he entertained the courts of James VI and I and Anne of Denmark, who had travelled separately from Scotland, at Easton Neston near Towcester.
 The king knighted his eldest son, Hatton Fermor.
 Lady Anne Clifford described the day; "From Althorpe the Queen went to Sir Hatton Fermor's where the King met her, where there were an infinite company of Lords and Ladies, and other people, such that the country could scarce lodge them."
 The royal party went next to Grafton Regis next.

 Family

 In 1572, he married Mary Curzon (d.
-1628), a former lady-in-waiting to Elizabeth I of England, and daughter of Thomas Curzon of Addington and Agnes Hussey.
+1628), a god-daughter and maid of honour of Mary I of England, and daughter of Thomas Curzon of Addington and Agnes Hussey.
+She owned the manor of Westoning.
 Their children included: